 2010: A major security exercise is scheduled to take place today at the Sha'ar Ha'ir building in Ramat Gan, next to the Diamond Center.
 The exercise will begin at 7 AM, and will entail movement of soldiers, police, rescue workers, and firefighters, who will practice life-saving and evacuation techniques in preparation for the possibility of a terror or gas attack in the area.

 2010: Clashes broke out between Israeli police officers and Muslim rock throwers at the end of Friday prayers on the Temple Mount in Jerusalem following a sermon on a recent Israeli decision to include two West Bank shrines on a list of national heritage sites.
-Rocks were thrown from the direction of the mosques above toward Jews praying below at the Western Wall plaza.
-Israeli police entered the Temple Mount compound to quell the rock throwing.
-The stone throwers eventually retreated to inside the Al-Aqsa mosque.

 2010: Vandals have defaced a former Nazi concentration camp with anti-Jewish and anti-Turkish graffiti, Austrian authorities said today.
 The spray-painted graffiti extends about 10 meters (33 feet) along the wall of the former Mauthausen concentration camp, which is now a memorial site, according to police in Upper Austria province.
+The vandalism was discovered this morning and is being investigated, police said.
+Local politician Josef Ackerl, a Social Democrat, said the incident showed the urgent need to monitor the extreme right better.
+A similar incident happened in February 2009.
+The Nazis murdered or worked to death about half of the 200,000 inmates in Mauthausen's main camp and its affiliates.
+The camp got its name from the nearby town of Mauthausen, about 155 kilometers (96 miles) west of Vienna.

 2010: Marc Trestman of the Montreal Alouettes Marc “won the Coach of the year award.”